 Johnson's partners in buying the Dodgers include Stan Kasten, former president of the Atlanta Braves and Washington Nationals; and Peter Guber, a longtime Hollywood executive and co-owner of the NBA's Golden State Warriors.

 Mark Walter, chief executive officer of the Chicago-based financial services firm Guggenheim Partners, would be the controlling owner.
+Kasten would be the top day-to-day executive.
 The group's other investors include Guggenheim Partners President Todd Boehly and Bobby Patton, whose investments include oil and gas properties.

 "There's a lot of euphoria about the fact that it's Magic and it's no longer Frank," Carter said.
 "He'll have a honeymoon period and I think most people in Southern California hope he doesn't need it."

-Associated Press Writer John Rogers contributed to this report.
+AP Sports Writer Ron Blum in New York and Associated Press Writer John Rogers in Los Angeles contributed to this report.